buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelAdheresToElement.md

 * existence dependency - the _RelatedSurfaceFeature_ cannot exist without the _RelatingElement_
 * hierarchical and non-cyclical relationship - the _IfcRelAdheresToElement_ can only alter a single _IfcElement_
-* no spatial containment - the _IfcSurfaceFeature_ as related element never participates in the hierarchical spatial containment relationship _IfcRelContainedInSpatialStructure_
+* no spatial containment - the _IfcSurfaceFeature_ as related element never participates in the hiearchical spatial containment relationship _IfcRelContainedInSpatialStructure_

 > HISTORY New entity in IFC4x3.